 The most common wildlife sightings were of turtles.
 We didn’t see alligators, although the folks on the eco-tours at Jiggs Landing apparently see many, according to reviews on TripAdvisor.

 Linger Lodge in Bradenton

-We’ll have to come back and kayak the Braden River again when the Linger Lodge is open because we have long heard about its off-beat charms.
+We’ll have to come back and kayak the Braden River again when the Linger Lodge is open in 2022 because we have long heard about its off-beat charms.